ibm-cloud-docs/overview/checklist-get-started-cloud.md

 Use these onboarding checklists to create and configure your {{site.data.keyword.cloud}} account.
 This guide is intended to help you quickly navigate the available documentation to get your account set up, secure your cloud resources, track costs and billing, set up on-premises cloud connectivity, and help you efficiently meet your business needs in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

+You can download a single page [{{site.data.keyword.cloud_notm}} Getting Started Guide](https://cloud.ibm.com/media/docs/downloads/overview/ibm-cloud-onboarding.pptx){: external} to share a consolidated version of this guide within your organization to help accelerate migrating your workloads to {{site.data.keyword.cloud_notm}}.
+{: tip}

 ## Explore the platform
 {: #exploring}